-Trygt Rum is an independent hotline, which takes calls from everyone working within the music and the cultural industries, and have experienced or witnessed transgressive behavior and sexual harassment, or are in doubt about it.
-The purpose of the hotline is to relieve, clarify, and refer.
+The helpline is an independent body that handles anonymous calls from anyone who works in the music and culture industry and has been exposed to or is witnessing border-crossing behaviour, sexual harassment, sexual violations or is in doubt about it.
+The function of counseling is to relieve, clarify and refer.

 In 2021, the organisations Autor, Dansk Artist Forbund (Danish Artists’ Union), Dansk Musik Forbund, Dansk Komponistforening (Danish Composer’s Society), DPA and Musikforlæggerne/MPA Denmark have joined forces and created ten common goals to ensure greater equality in the music industry.
 The goals align with the UN’s fifth global goal on gender equality.